Skip to main content

 For example, will their child be able to grow up and stay healthy?
 Will they be afforded the same opportunities as other kids?
 Can they go to school and participate in sports and other activities?
 Will they be treated differently?

 Despite any fears, Mike and Mary were determined to give Max the best care and love a boy could get.
 Plus, they knew the best approach was to focus on ability over disability.
-They would focus on all the things Max would still be able to do.
+They would focus on all the things Max could still do.

 Mike says that from day one, they were “fighting for Max with his healthcare, education, and physical participation in all activities.”